rcardin/rcardin.github.io/_drafts/a-cameo-that-is-worth-an-oscar.markdown

 Even more annoying!

 ### The Extra pattern
-The problem here is that we are attempting to take the result of the off-thread operations of retrieving data from multiple sources and return it to whomever sent the original request to the `StoreFinder`.
+The problem here is that we are attempting to take the result of the off-thread operations of retrieving data from multiple sources and return it to whoever sent the original request to the `StoreFinder`.
 But, the actor will likely have move on to handling additional messages in its mailbox by the time the above futures complete.

 The trick here is capturing the execution context of a request in a dedicated inner actor.
 Let's see how our code will become.